 Often the workers most at risk of injury, and most difficult to protect, are those required to work in remote and isolated environments.
 Oil workers or telecom engineers, for example, often face situations in which their judgement alone divides safety and danger.

+In this environment, the connected worker is never alone.
+Even in the most remote location, they know support is at hand.
+This is what we have seen with Logical Lock.
 Safety technology is there after all for the worker’s health.
 When staff see that this type of tech can not only keep them safe but simplify their work, they embrace it.

 Logical Safety at the Safety Health Expo | 18th-20th June 2019 @ Excel, London